Fisheries, Wildlife, and Conservation Sciences Undergraduate Major (BS, HBS)

 Upon successful completion of the program, students will meet the following learning outcomes:

-- Understand the physical and ecological elements and processes sustaining ecosystems, and recognize the implications of altering those components.
+- Explain the physical and ecological processes that sustain ecosystems and describe the implications of altering ecosystem components or processes.

-- Understand the biology, ecology, and evolution of at least one major vertebrate taxon, and explain how the structure, behavior, and physiology of animals in that taxon adapts them to their environment and influences their ecology.
+- Describe the biology, ecology, systematics and evolution of at least one major vertebrate taxon, and explain how the structure, behavior, and physiology of animals in that taxon adapts them to their environment.

-- Interpret, represent, and present data in accordance with professional standards.
+- Interpret, and visualize data according to professional standards.

-- Use logic, reasoning, analysis, and synthesis to arrive at defensible conclusions.
+- Apply logic, reasoning, and synthesis to arrive at defensible conclusions.

 Code | Title | Credits |